Staff and Leadership

 Please find below an introduction to our church leaders and members of staff.

-Minister: Rev Gavin Hancocks Minister: Deacon Sarah Pitkeathly
+Minister: Rev Tony Cavanagh (he/him) Minister: Deacon Sarah Pitkeathly (she/her)

 Sarah came to faith as a teenager, growing up in the Church of England.
 She joined a Methodist church in 2004 and was accredited as a Local Preacher in 2015.
 From 2015 to 2018 she worked as a lay pastor in the Fens, before offering for the Methodist Diaconal Order.
 She serves Cornerstone Methodist Church as a diaconal minister and bridges the gap between the church and the community.
 Sarah is very involved in outward-facing projects within the church and is grateful to all those who are willing to join her in “having a go” when she has fresh inspirations!